unicar9/project3-ikoka/README.md

 ## Bugs:

 * When inviting new users to the chatroom, if more than one results match the search query, the add buttons of each result will not align vertically
-* On Heroku live version: Uploading cropped images will not work

 ## Framework and Libraries Used:

-* Ruby on Rails: we built the website's backend using Ruby on Rails
+* Ruby on Rails: we built the website's back-end using Ruby on Rails
-* Websocket: we use Rails 5 Action Cable to manage the users' connection to the chatroom and broadcast the messages
+* Websocket: we use Rails 5 Action Cable to enable real-time communications
-* [p5.js](p5js.org): p5.js is used to create visual effects
+* [p5.js](p5js.org): p5.js is used to create creative visual effects
 * [p5.dom](https://p5js.org/reference/#/libraries/p5.dom): p5.dom is used to allow interact with HTML objects
-* [p5.sound](https://p5js.org/reference/#/libraries/p5.sound): p5.sound library is used to generate sound when new message is sent
+* [p5.sound](https://p5js.org/reference/#/libraries/p5.sound): p5.sound library is used to generate a random music note when a new message is sent
 * [Semantic-UI](https://semantic-ui.com/): We used Semantic-UI as the main css framework to build the user interface
-* [Croppie JS](https://foliotek.github.io/Croppie/): is used for users to crop and resize the image before saving as their avatar
+* [Croppie JS](https://foliotek.github.io/Croppie/): is used to create an UI for users to crop and resize the image they want to upload as their avatars
-* [jQuery-UI](https://jqueryui.com/): enables users to drag and drop their own images as avatar
+* [jQuery-UI](https://jqueryui.com/): enables users to drag and drop their local images to the browser and upload directly

 ## Wishlist: